-The responses will be considered in connection with the Court's review of the parties requested findings of fact and conclusions of law and the preparation of the Court's decision in this phase of these proceedings.
+The responses will be considered in connection with the Court's review of the parties requested findings of fact and conclusions of law and the preparation of the Court's decision in

 The State is requested to submit a statement as to why it disputes CID's statement that it is granted broad powers to legally represent its member's interests, including their water rights, and the duty to protect their Project water rights.
 CID is requested to submit a more definite statement of its alleged broad powers.